phetdam/diabetes_proj/README.md

 _last updated on: 01-26-2020_
 _file created on: 01-24-2020_

 This repository is a quick analysis of the Kaggle dataset of diabetes occurrence in Pima Indian females, which may be found [here](https://www.kaggle.com/uciml/pima-indians-diabetes-database).
-By no means is this a comprehensive exploration; for example, the model hypothesis set can be expanded, PCA features experimented with, and some more involved feature engineering performed (both manual and with packages such as `featuretools`).
+By no means is this a comprehensive exploration; for example, the model hypothesis set can be expanded, PCA features experimented with, and more involved feature engineering performed (both manually and with packages like `featuretools`).

 Contributors: Derek Huang